Promote your business: marketing

 Marketing, simply put, is the action of persuading customers to identify with and then to buy a firm's goods or services.

 Marketing, like all things in business life, must be adapted to circumstance.
-That what is effective for a multi-national corporation clearly may have little direct meaning for a small firm trading on a local or regional basis.
-But the general principle - to think as much about the customer you are trying to reach as about the product you are trying to sell - is relevant for all businesses, whatever their sector or size or location.
+What works for a multi-national corporation might not at first sight appear to have much relevance for a small firm trading on a local or regional basis, but the general principle - to think about the customer you are trying to reach as much as the product you are trying to sell - is relevant for all businesses, whatever their sector or size or location.

 Properly pursued, a marketing plan, or even a marketing-driven frame of mind, will help a business think with greater clarity about its aims and how they can be achieved.
 It will encourage a business to examine its product or service, its markets, its customers and, most importantly, its approach to winning new business.
 What marketing discourages is introspection; a fastidious concentration solely on the product.
 Instead, it diverts attention outwardly, to what the market or the customer wants.